My Little Pony 25th Anniversary | 123KLAN x Hasbro

 MY LITTLE PONY PROJECT: 25 PONIES FOR 25 YEARS

-This innovative initiative transformed the iconic My Little Pony into contemporary art.
-For the occasion, 18-inch figurines were reimagined and customized by nearly 50 renowned female artists and designers.
-Each unique creation, infused with artistic sensitivity, celebrated the beauty and diversity of pop culture.
-Moreover, 50% of the proceeds from the sale of these pieces and additional merchandise were donated to the Association of Hole in the Wall Camps, an organization dedicated to helping children with severe and life-threatening illnesses.
+In 2005, Hasbro presented "The Pony Project" at Milk Gallery in New York City.
+Nearly 50 renowned female artists and designers were invited to reimagine the 18-inch figurine.
+Each unique creation celebrated the beauty and diversity of pop culture.
+50% of the proceeds were donated to the Association of Hole in the Wall Camps, dedicated to helping children with severe and life-threatening illnesses.
+Klor contributed her first custom pony under the 123KLAN name.

-In September 2008, to commemorate My Little Pony’s 25th anniversary, Hasbro, in collaboration with Thunderdog Studios, presented the "MY LITTLE PONY PROJECT: 25 Ponies for 25 Years" at the Chelsea Art Museum in New York.
+In September 2008, for My Little Pony's 25th anniversary, Hasbro partnered with Thunderdog Studios to present "The MY LITTLE PONY Project: 25 Ponies for 25 Years" at the Chelsea Art Museum in New York City.
+A one-night-only gallery exhibition on September 18th.
+The selection was deliberately tight and culturally precise: 25 figures, 25 names.

 klor 123klan my little poney 25th anniversary poney 2